-Scottish fruit slice is a classic British old school dinners bake that is also amusingly known as fly cemetery, squashed fly pie, fly pie, dead flies grave, and flea cemetery!
-Or by one of these more everyday names such current pasty or current, raisin or fruit square.
-Alternatively, there is also a very similar traditional bake from Yorkshire and the North East of England called a sly cake or cheat's cake.
+Scottish Fruit Slice is an old British school dinners bake that is also known as fly cemetery, squashed fly pie, fly pie, dead flies grave, and flea cemetery!
+It's also known as a current pasty or current, raisin or fruit square.
+There is also a similar bake from Yorkshire and the North East of England called a sly cake or cheat's cake.
+Fruit Slice tastes delicious with its buttery shortcrust pastry and sweet dried fruit filling.
+It is also a traditional bake for some families for Christmas, as a mince pie alternative.
+It is prepared with everyday ingredients with no butter or eggs required.
+We bake our fruit slice with vegan-friendly ingredients but if you have different dietary requirements you can use your usual margarine, butter, and milk.

-Scottish fruit slice is a very popular traditional bake that is likely to be found within any good Scottish bakery, cafe or tearoom.
-Some versions add a layer of thick water icing to the pastry top for extra indulgence.
+Scottish Fruit Slice is a bake popular within Scottish bakeries, cafes and tearooms.
+Some versions add a layer of thick water icing to the pastry top.

 Jump to: